SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-expand-your-vhds-when-you-are-low-on-space/rule.md

 <!--endintro-->

 1. Open the **Hyper-V Manager** on the server hosting the Virtual Machine
-2. Shutdown the virtual machine
+2. Shutdown the virtual machine (only required for Gen1 VMs)
 3. Click  **Edit Disk...** in the  **Actions** pane of the  **Hyper-V Manager
 ![You expand a VHD from the Actions Menu | Edit Disk](actions-expand.jpg) ** **Figure: You expand a VHD from the Actions Menu | Edit Disk**